The Objective

 His family have been overwhelmed by the support and all the different fundraising activities that continue to take place for Luke.

-Rugby-mad Luke – who was recently chosen as the mascot for the England v South Africa game in the Autumn Nations Series – is about to star in a documentary series about the human body that is scheduled to air on Channel 4 this April.
+Rugby-mad Luke – who was chosen as the mascot for the England v South Africa game in the Autumn Nations Series – starred in a documentary series about the human body that aired on Channel 4 last April.

 The Project

-Luke’s dad Adam is a builder, and although he has started work on making adaptations to the family home, he reached out to Band of Builders for help.
+Luke’s dad Adam is a builder, and although he had started work on making adaptations to the family home, he reached out to Band of Builders for help.

-The project requires extensive externals, including rewiring; replastering; and insulation to bedrooms, the kitchen and hallways.
-One of the key elements is underfloor heating, as Luke and his older brother Harry spend a lot of time on the floor.
+The project required extensive work, including lowering the ceilings; rewiring; replastering; and insulation to bedrooms, the kitchen and hallways.
+One of the key elements was underfloor heating, as Luke and his older brother Harry spend a lot of time on the floor.